Marketing & Go-to-Market Strategy

 Work

-Confluent MuleSoft · Salesforce Stripe Google Amazon Stanford
+Confluent MuleSoft · Salesforce Stripe Google AWS Stanford

-Before Confluent, he was SVP of Marketing at MuleSoft, leading through the functional integration into Salesforce — where MuleSoft became the fastest-growing and most profitable business unit in the company.
-Before that, he led marketing for Embedded Finance at Stripe, launching and scaling Stripe Capital, Stripe Issuing, and Stripe Treasury.
+Before Confluent, he was SVP of Marketing at MuleSoft and Salesforce, leading a large, matrixed marketing organization through MuleSoft's integration into Salesforce, where it became the fastest-growing and most profitable business unit in the company.
+Earlier, he led marketing for Embedded Finance at Stripe, launching and scaling Stripe Capital, Issuing, and Treasury across two surfaces at once: a first-party product that businesses could use directly, and an API platform that companies like Ramp and Shopify embedded into their own software, reaching end customers through partner distribution rather than direct sales.

-Jeremiah holds a BS in Industrial Engineering & Operations Research from Stanford University and an MBA from the Stanford Graduate School of Business.
+He holds a Bachelor of Science in Industrial Engineering & Operations Research from Stanford University and an MBA from the Stanford Graduate School of Business.

 SVP of Product & Technical Marketing